crate/cratedb-examples/topic/machine-learning/llm-langchain/README.md

 pytest -k "notebook and loader"
 ```

-In order to force a regeneration of the Jupyter Notebook, use the
+To force a regeneration of the Jupyter Notebook, use the
 `--nb-force-regen` option.
 ```shell
 pytest -k document_loader --nb-force-regen